engtuncay/engtuncay.github.io/web-javascript/30-Days-Of-JavaScript-master/js-notes-2-tor.md

 console.log(higherOrder(2)(3)(10))
 ```

-Let us see were we use call back functions.
-For instance the _forEach_ method uses call back.
+Let us see where we use call back functions.
+For instance the _forEach_ method uses callback.

+(were:where yapıldı+++)

 ```js
 const numbers = [1, 2, 3, 4, 5]